PrajeetBohara/PrajeetBohara/README.md

 < 👋 Hi, I’m @PrajeetBohara >

-I'm a passionate developer, researcher, and lifelong learner.
+A developer, researcher, and lifelong learner.
 All I do is learn new stuff and apply it to build things.

 - 👀 I’m deeply interested in:
   - Full-Stack & Cross-Platform Development 🌐